rkbright/richardbright.me/pages/about.md

 I am a solutions engineer with 9+ years professional experience working for the federal government in the areas of information technology (project management, cloud computing and agency-wide IT modernization) and data architecture and analysis (data engineering, data warehousing, statistical software administration, and data analysis).
 I currently support the [General Services Administration (GSA)](https://tech.gsa.gov/team/richard-bright/){:target="_blank"} leading the Infrastructure Capabilities Division.
 This office is charged with piloting emerging technology and assessing fit and value for GSA IT.

 ***Interests:*** DevSecOps, Linux, GCP, AWS, and front-end web development.
 Outside of work, I enjoy spending time with my wife and kids and practicing Gracie Jiu-Jitsu.
+Currenlty learning GoLang!

 ***Education:***
 * Masters of Public Administration (MPA), George Mason University